 The Governance and Nominating Committee has a written charter, which is available on our website atwww.cheniere.com.
 The Governance and Nominating Committee is appointed by the Board to oversee the Company's policies and practices relating to corporate governance and to review the effectiveness of the policies and practices periodically.
+The Governance and Nominating Committee also oversees our Director Nomination Policy and Procedures.
 The Governance and Nominating Committee has the following duties and responsibilities, among others:

-- oversee the evaluation by the Board of itself and its committees, - identify, recruit and evaluate individuals qualified to serve on the Board and to recommend that the Board select director nominees to be considered for election at the Company's annual meeting of stockholders or to be appointed by the Board to fill an existing or newly created vacancy on the Board, - · identify members of the Board to serve on each Board committee and as chairman and recommend each such member and chairman to the Board, - assist the Board in determining director independence under applicable laws, rules and regulations, - · ensure the Board maintains policies and procedures with respect to the evaluation of the performance of the CEO and succession planning, - · review periodically the size of the Board and the number and responsibilities of the committees of the Board to ensure continued effectiveness, and - make recommendations to the Board on non-employee director compensation.
+- · oversee the evaluation by the Board of itself and its committees, - identify, recruit and evaluate individuals qualified to serve on the Board and to recommend that the Board select director nominees to be considered for election at the Company's annual meeting of stockholders or to be appointed by the Board to fill an existing or newly created vacancy on the Board, - · identify members of the Board to serve on each Board committee and as chairman and recommend each such member and chairman to the Board, - assist the Board in determining director independence under applicable laws, rules and regulations, - · ensure the Board maintains policies and procedures with respect to the evaluation of the performance of the CEO and succession planning, - · review periodically the size of the Board and the number and responsibilities of the committees of the Board to ensure continued effectiveness, and - make recommendations to the Board on non-employee director compensation.